 Decision Trees are a statistical/machine learning technique for classification and regression.
 They are capable of discovering complex interactions between variables and making accurate predictions on new data.

+There are many types of decision trees.
 Most popular decision tree algorithms (ID3, C4.5, CART) work by repeatedly partitioning the input space along the dimensions containing the most information.
 Different algorithms use different metrics to determine both the variable to partition where to create the partition.
 Some of the more popular metrics are Gini Impurity and Information Gain.
 Newer decision tree algorithms like conditional inference trees use permutation tests to assess variable importance.

 A simple decision tree for determining if a passenger on the Titanic survived conditional on different characteristics.

 These algorithms all create binary decision trees: each node in the tree has either 0 or 2 children.
-Most decision tree algorithms use binary splits.
+Most decision tree algorithms use similar splits.
 A notable exception is CHAID, a decision-tree technique often used for customer segmentation analysis.

 - Accept both numeric and categorical data and can handle missing values

 - Straightforward interpretation of the fitted model